notification-system/docs/frontend-initial-spec.md

 * *MacOS* - Needs more testing.
 Likely requires additional entitlements or custom code for some native functionalities.
 * *Embedded Devices(Monitors)* - Potential to share some UI and packages across embedded devices.

+Ability to access native/unique features for each platform when necessary.

 ## Developer Experience
 * Best devlopment platform for Hot Reload and Hot Restart
   * Instantaneously apply new code updates to the currently running app